adriens/katacoda-glia-labs/devops-tools/elasticsearch-reindex/intro.md

-In this scenario, we transfer data **AND** mapping between two remote elasticsearch instances.
+Hi,

-v1
+In this scenario, we will transfer data **AND** mapping between two remote elasticsearch instances.